nonnumericdave/ModalAlertView-iOS7/README.md

 It is possible to run a run loop recursively.
 In other words, you can call CFRunLoopRun, CFRunLoopRunInMode, or any of the NSRunLoop methods for starting the run loop from within the handler routine of an input source or timer.
 When doing so, you can use any mode you want to run the nested run loop, including the mode in use by the outer run loop.

 Furthermore, the sample they give in Listing 3-2 is a variant of the modal UIAlertView pattern.
-The [NSRunLoop documentation](https://developer.apple.com/library/mac/documentation/cocoa/reference/foundation/classes/nsrunloop_class/reference/reference.html) has another example of the same pattern.
+The [NSRunLoop documentation](https://developer.apple.com/library/mac/documentation/cocoa/reference/foundation/classes/nsrunloop_class/reference/reference.html) has another example of the same pattern in the documentation of -[run].